Dev-muse/dev-muse/README.md

 # Hi There, I'm Rahman 👋

-I’m a full-stack developer with a curious mind and a love for exploring new technologies.
-Over the past 5 years, I’ve evolved from a front-end developer into a versatile problem-solver with experience across web3, AI, and modern web development.
-I enjoy building elegant, functional applications that deliver both value and great user experiences.
+I’m a full-stack developer with a curious mind and a passion for learning.
+Over the past five years, I’ve grown from a front-end developer into a well-rounded engineer who enjoys working across web3, AI, and modern web technologies.
+I focus on building applications that are both elegant and practical, combining thoughtful design with solid engineering.
+Whether it’s crafting smooth user experiences, exploring decentralised systems, or experimenting with AI-driven tools, I enjoy solving problems and turning ideas into real, useful products.

 - 🌍 Based in London
 - 🖥️ Portfolio: [My Portfolio](http://www.rapidmuse.com)